riot/riot/.github/ISSUE_TEMPLATE.md

+# IMPORTANT

+Your issue might be labeled invalid and eventually closed if:

+- You have deleted completely the issue template for no reason
+- You can not reproduce the issue
+- Your post is violates our [code of conduct](https://github.com/riot/riot/blob/master/.github/CODE_OF_CONDUCT.md)

 ## Help us to manage our issues by answering the following:

 1. Describe your issue:

 2. Can you reproduce the issue?